 Elite runners aren’t running shirtless for a variety of reasons: sponsors, brand partners and team colors.

-What to Wear for a Marathon?
+Should You Wear New Shoes for a Marathon?

 Ideally you’ll want to buy a new pair of marathon shoes about 4-6 weeks prior to the race.